How to cash in on direct debit for small business

 Direct debit services for small businesses

 While a lot of companies offer online payment services like credit card, debit card and automated clearing house (ACH), there aren’t as many doing direct debit for small business just yet.
 That is changing, however, and there are still well-trusted options out there.

-GoCardless are respected operators that integrate with popular online accounting software.
+GoCardless and uCollect are respected operators that integrate with popular online accounting software.

 Xero does not provide accounting, tax, business or legal advice.
 This guide has been provided for information purposes only.
 You should consult your own professional advisors for advice directly relating to your business or before taking action in relation to any of the content provided.

 Fill in the form to get a cash flow statement template as an editable PDF.
 We’ll also link you to a guide on how to use it.